 In today’s harsh security landscape, the best way to stay safe and protected is by carrying out Application whitelisting on your Windows computer.
-When you do this, the only software that you have whitelisted will be allowed to run on your system, as a result of which, unknown executive files, malware, or ransomware will just not be able to run.
-So let us take a look at some of the options using which you can blacklist or whitelist a program on a Windows computer.
+When you do this, the only software that you have whitelisted will be allowed to run on your system, as a result of which unknown executive files, malware, or ransomware will just not be able to run.
+So let us take a look at some options using which you can blacklist or whitelist a program on a Windows computer.

 Application whitelisting is good practice that most IT administrators employ to prevent unauthorized executable files or programs from running on their system.
-Home users too can take advantage of whitelisting.
-Here are a few options that Windows users can take a look at and see which they are most comfortable in deploying on their PC.
-Some methods are advanced while some are pretty basic and may offer limited protection only.
+Home users, too, can take advantage of whitelisting.
+Here are a few options that Windows users can take a look at and see which they are most comfortable deploying on their PC.
+Some methods are advanced, while some are pretty basic and may offer limited protection only.

 How to Whitelist a Program on Windows 11/10